 Re-covered was born out of the international Enactus programme, in which The University of Nottingham participates.
 Enactus is an international non-profit organisation dedicated to inspiring students to improve the world through entrepreneurial action.
 It provides a platform for teams of outstanding university students to create community development projects that put people’s own ingenuity and talents at the centre of improving their livelihoods.

 Re-covered employs and trains vulnerable adults to refurbish and recycle waste furniture, which can then be sold at a discounted price to local housing association tenants.
 Housing associations must - by law - remove all furniture from premises including carpets and curtains prior to a new tenant taking possession of the property.
 A typical tenant is someone on the verge of homelessness, has little or no furniture and also little disposable income with which to purchase necessities such as beds, chairs etc. In some cases, it may lead to tenants turning to pay day loans and debt to finance their furniture.

 Nottingham City Council has historically sent around 850 items of furniture each week to be crushed and added to landfill sites.
 In addition to its social impact through employment and furniture affordability, Re-covered is therefore helping social services to reduce this landfill, mitigate CO2 emissions and save on time wasted in association with the disposal of reusable furniture.

-As part of its drive to enable skill-sharing across (international) communities, Badur is funding and orchestrating a workshop for social entrepreneurs in Hungary to which the directors of Re-covered have been invited to participate and share their experiences.
+As part of its drive to enable skill-sharing across communities, Badur funded and arranged a workshop for social entrepreneurs in Hungary to which the directors of Re-covered were invited to participate and share their experiences.